 The third Hybrid Plays project was "Da Saltet ikke var den eneste krystallen," rewritten by Joele Anastasi based on Jesper Halle's play Lille Skogen.
 The text was adapted from the original Italian into Norwegian by Nelly Winterhalder.

 The show took place in Oslo at KHiO in October and was directed by Nelly Winterhalder, with actors Maria Omarsdottir Austgulen, Kim Jøran Olsen, Eva Ragnhild Jørgensen Tysse, Ragnhild Meling Enoksen, Leo Magnus de la Nuez, and Kristine Cornelie Margrete Hartgen.

-Moai was a site-specific project, where three different playwrights wrote three unique texts starting from a common theme, and using three connected locations in the same town.
-In the end the show was staged as a single performance where the audience moved from one location to another perceiving the differences between the dialogues and texts, the acting styles, and the locations.
+Moai was a site-specific project, where three different playwrights wrote three unique texts starting from a common theme and using three connected locations in the same town.
+In the end, the show was staged as a single performance where the audience moved from one place to another perceiving the differences between the dialogues and texts, the acting styles, and the locations.